EivindArvesen/react-workshop/exercise-4/README.md

 The delete button should now render to the sceen with the current theme color.

+## 4.2 Hooks and Context

+:exclamation: TODO:
+:exclamation: Rewrite this functionality to use hooks and context.
+:exclamation:
+# Exercise 6 - Completing the Todo app

+## In this exercise you will learn to:

+- Create more React components and modify Redux state

+## 6.1 - Remaining work

+At this point we've made some React components, applied some styling, installed Redux, and applied all pieces of Redux with React.
+You should therefore have all the necessary tools to implement the remaining features.

+Happy hacking!

+:pencil2: Create the `AddTodo` React component.
+It should contain a textbox and a button.
+When the button is clicked, dispatch the `createTodo` action, sending in the text from the textbox as the description.

+:pencil2: Create an _action_ for _deleting a todo item_.
+In the `TodoItem` component, dispatch that action.
+Implement a new case in `todosReducer` that handles the delete action.

+:pencil2: Create a new `SummaryContainer` component and map the props `todosCount` and `completedTodosCount` to the Redux state.
+Use the new component in `App.jsx` instead of `<Summary />`.

+:pencil2: In `TodoItem`, apply styling so that checked items have a strikethrough effect.
+You probably need to expand the `Todo` model to make that work.

 ### [Go to exercise 5 :arrow_right:](../exercise-5/README.md)